 Table styles are grouped in three categories: light, medium, and dark.
 When you find a style you like, just click to apply the style to the table.

 Notice the currently applied style will be highlighted in the list.

-You can undo to revert to a previous style.
+You can use Undo to revert to a previous style.

 When your table contains local formatting, you have the option to preserve the formatting or override it when you apply the style.

 By default, local formatting is preserved.

 For example, if I highlight some rows with a yellow fill, and then apply a style, Excel keeps the formatting.